 $ cd .git $ ls HEAD description info refs config hooks objects

-So, let's return to the top level of our project directory by changing directories again, moving up one level:
+Let's return to the top level of our project directory by changing directories and moving up one level:

 $ cd ..